Save on Pinterest

 back door safety feature

-Using an extension of the blind spot monitor, this clever bit of tech will not only keep your children safe, but also help protect vehicles and cyclists with whom you share the road and parking lot space.
+Because automotive safety isn’t only about your vehicle and its precious cargo, the safety exit assist feature “temporarily stops kids from opening the back doors when vehicles and bicycles are approaching from behind,” explains Forbes.
+Using an extension of the blind spot monitor, this clever bit of car safety tech will, yes, keep your children safe, but will also help protect the other vehicles and cyclists with whom you share the road and parking lot space.
 This feature debuted on the Hyundai Santa Fe SUV.
-These are the car maintenance basics everyone should know.

 13 / 17